lukeed/generator-taskr/README.md

 The project template includes:

-+ `index.js` Basic template for a transformer  plugin.
-For help on how to create more advanced plugins such as `linters`, `testers` and async transformers see the [documentation](https://github.com/flyjs/fly/docs/README.md#plugins).
++ `index.js` Template for a transformer plugin.
+To create more advanced plugins such as `linters`, `testers` and async transformers see the [documentation](https://github.com/flyjs/fly/docs/README.md#plugins).

-+ `README.md`
-  Consistent readme template automatically customized for your plugin.
++ `README.md` Consistent template automatically customized for your plugin.

 + `LICENSE`

-+ `.package.json` Includes the necessary developer dependencies and ships with the following `npm` scripts:
++ `.package.json` Includes the necessary developer dependencies and ships with the following scripts:

   > Run any of these scripts with `npm run <SCRIPT NAME>`